 Zwarte Piet (Black Pete) is a the traditional sidekick to the Dutch St Nicholas (a Santa Claus/Father Christmas like character).
 But now a Dutch court has decided that political correctness should override tradition.

-Amsterdam's regional court said that the image of Black Pete with his thick red lips, being a stupid servant, gives rise to a negative stereotyping of black people .
-The court added that Amsterdam must review the character's involvement in the
+said that the image of Black Pete with his thick red lips, being a stupid servant, gives rise to a negative stereotyping of black people .
+The court added that Amsterdam must review the character's involvement in the annual festivities in

 The Dutch version of the St Nicholas legend has him and armies of Black Petes arriving by steamboat from Spain.
 Previous calls to ban Black Petes - with their blackened faces, red lips and Afro wigs - have caused outrage.